Access and Participation Plans

 A university’s performance against an agreed Access and Participation Plans are monitored and reported to the Director of Fair Access annually.

 The University of Northampton has submitted and has had approved Access Agreements in place for each academic year since 2006.
-Details of the current all previous Access agreements can be found on the OfS Website and the latest Access and Participation Plan can be downloaded here.
+Details of the current all previous Access agreements can be found on the OfS Website and you can download the latest Access and Participation Plan.

 All institutional Access and Participation Plans (APP) are monitored by the Office for Students and as such you can access the Impact Report for our APP for the academic year 2019-20.